 Which Learning Method is Right for Me?

 It’s also essential to consider your current schedule before selecting a learning method.
 If you have a lot of responsibilities like a full-time job or family commitments, you may not be able to devote time to a structured course that requires you to attend at the same time every week.
-In this case, a self-paced class or video tutorials may be better since you can access them when your schedule allows.
+In this case, a self-paced class or video tutorials might be better since you can access them when your schedule allows.
 On the other hand, those with a more flexible schedule may prefer a structured course offered in-person or live online.

 You also need not limit yourself to one specific learning method.
 You can start with on-demand/self-paced classes to gain a high-level understanding of Python fundamentals, then follow up with an in-person or live online class.
 You can also use free and paid video content to supplement the lessons you learn in an instructor-led course or to gain additional practice outside of the classroom.